Space48/Space48_CertifiedShops/README.md

 By creating a very basic local module it's possible to hook into this extension to set custom shipping and delivery estimates.
 The event you want to listen for is called `certified_shops_estimates_after`.
 This allows all the custom business logic to be kept separate from the main module.

-Below is an example of how data can be retrieved and set using an observer:
+Below is an example of how data can be retrieved and set using an observer.
+In this example I'm setting the number of weekdays from today's date, which will be converted into a date on the frontend.

 ````
 public function setCustomEstimates(Varien_Event_Observer $observer)